Rai-jal/rural-health-platform/README.md

-# Rural Health Platform
+             # Health for Women Platform

-A comprehensive digital health solution designed for underserved rural women in Sierra Leone and sub-Saharan Africa.
+A comprehensive digital health solution designed for women in Sierra Leone and sub-Saharan Africa.

 ## 🌟 Features